Chart Color Schemes

 Population growth drivers in Varsity Lakes are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Varsity Lakes statistical area (Lv2) had an estimated population of around 17,957 as of November 2025.
-This reflects an increase of 1,464 people (8.9%) since the 2021 Census, which reported a population of 16,493 people in the area.
-The change is inferred from the resident population of 17,929, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 291 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,038 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Varsity Lakes (SA2) area's 8.9% growth since the 2021 census exceeded the SA3 area (7.1%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the estimated population of Varsity Lakes as of Feb 2026 is around 17,977.
+This reflects an increase of 1,484 people since the 2021 Census, which reported a population of 16,493.
+The change is inferred from AreaSearch's estimated resident population of 17,929 as of June 2024 and additional 299 validated new addresses since the Census date.
+This results in a density ratio of 3,041 persons per square kilometer, placing Varsity Lakes in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth of 9.0% since the 2021 census exceeded the SA3 area average of 7.2%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods, driving this growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast, with the Varsity Lakes statistical area (Lv2) expected to grow by 5,166 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends forecast a significant increase in the top quartile of non-metropolitan areas nationally, with Varsity Lakes expected to grow by 5,166 persons to 2041, reflecting an overall increase of 28.4% over the 17 years.

 Frequently Asked Questions - Population